1992-0/cgm_web/README.md

-# ChadGlobal Market
+# Chad Global Market

-ChadGlobal Market is a general goods supply and trading company website built with React 19 and Tailwind CSS v4.
+Chad Global Market is a general goods supply and trading company website built with React 19 and Tailwind CSS v4.

 ## Features